Predii Safety Analytics – How AI becomes a Game Changer in Quality Management

 Vehicle Year Distribution for reported Concerns and Failures

-The Predii Insights Dashboard shows aggregated Top Driver Reported Concerns, Top Technician Reported Failures, Top contributing Makes, Models, and Vehicle Years.
+The Predii Insights Dashboard shows aggregated Top Driver Reported Concerns, Top Technician Reported Failures, Top contributing Makes, Models, Vehicle Years, and Mileage Distribution.

 What are the most frequent Customer concerns reported to NHTSA for a specific Year, Vehicle Make, and Model?
 Top Customer-reported symptoms include failed brakes, faulty airbags, discharged batteries, and more.